drachtio/drachtio-siprec-recording-server/README.md

 * exports the custom 'X-Return-Token' header from the A leg to the B leg, and finally
 * makes a recording of the call.

-An example of a snippet of a dialplan might look like this:
+An example snippet of a dialplan that does the trick looks like this:
 ```xml
   <extension name="hairpin_and_record">
     <condition field="${sip_h_X-Return-Token}" expression="^(.+)$">